fewbytes-cookbooks/check_mk/README.md

 Check_MK and Nagios are both file configured and as such, have configuration shortcuts like host_groups (Nagios) and tags (Check_MK).
 This cookbook considers these types of configuration variables as a human interface, so in most cases you'll see duplicated settings.
 For example, when configuring custom checks in a role, these checks will be configured for each host separately.

 This cookbook does not depend on the Nagios cookbook since it tries to do too much.
-Instead, it is treated as a backend and configured as in a minimalistic fashion.
+Instead, it is treated as a backend and configured in a minimalistic fashion.

 Most of the attributes correspond to the values that are expected from that packages.